Almada was under rotating water cuts for

 5 · How it got here

 Two different failures, one year apart.
-In August 2025 the pipes BURST – two large trunk-main ruptures cut Costa da Caparica.
-In 2026 the system ran out of CAPACITY – SMAS's own words: demand above what its wells capture daily.
+In August 2025 the pipes burst: two large trunk-main ruptures cut Costa da Caparica.
+In 2026 the system ran out of capacity, in SMAS's own words: demand above what its wells capture daily.
 On 5 July, the 2025 failure mode returned on top of the rationing.
 The warnings predate the heatwave by weeks.
+The rationing itself ran 31 days and was wound down in three official steps, between 26 July and 2 August.

 3 Aug 2025A large rupture in a trunk main leaves Raposo, Lazarim, Costa da Caparica and Monte de Caparica dry; failures recur for days.